dr33k/ml/diabetes_prediction/README.md

 ## 73% prediction accuracy.

-As this is the first model I ever trained off a youtube video,

-please see diabetes_prediction_main instead.
-It has a 96% accuracy
+This was merely a test.
+Please see diabetes_prediction_main instead.
+It's got 96% accuracy